HKU-Smart-Mobility-Lab/Transportation_Simulator/readme.md

 Establish an open-sourced network-based simulation platform for shared mobility operations.
 The simulation explicitly characterizes drivers’ movements on road networks for trip delivery, idle cruising, and en-route pick-up.

+### Contributions

+• We develop a comprehensive, multi-functional and open-sourced simulator for ride-sourcing service, which can be used by both researchers and industrial practitioners on a variety of operational tasks.
+The proposed simulation platform overcomes a few challenges faced by previous simulators, including the closeness to reality, representation of customers’ and drivers’ heterogeneous behaviors, generalization for different tasks.

+• The simulator provide interfaces for the training and testing of different tasks, such as testing of optimization algorithms, training/testing of reinforcement learning based approaches for matching and repositioning, evaluations of economic models for equilibrium analysis and operational strategy designs.

+• Based on a vehicle utilization based validation task, some RL based experiments, and one task for theoretical model evaluation, the simulator is validated to be effective and efficient for ride-sourcing related researches.
+In the future, the simulator can be easily modified for completing other tasks, such as dynamic pricing, ride-pooling service operations, control of shared autonomous vehicles, etc.

 ### Install

 1. Download the code.